 Upgrading to Magento 2

-Because support for Magento 1 ends in June 2020, it’s crucial for eCommerce businesses to migrate to Magento 2 well before the deadline.
-However, moving to Magento 2 requires extensive rebuilding to make your site and custom extensions function correctly.
+Because support for Magento 1 ended in June 2020, it’s crucial for eCommerce businesses to migrate to Magento 2 as soon as possible.

-The platform provides a wealth of tools to help you tailor the Magento customer experience to your business goals; however, many of these features require advanced coding.
+Magento 2 provides a wealth of tools to help you tailor customer experience to your business goals; however, many of these features require advanced coding.
 Work with the specialists at IronPlane to ensure your site offers the best possible user experience with Magento 2.
-You can quickly scale as your business grow
+You can quickly scale as your business grows.